This page give details of events open to all members.

 You may come along to 2 meetings before you decide whether or not to join the U3A.

-Each month we invite a speaker who has been selected from a list of interests voted on by members.
+Each month we invite a speaker who has been selected from a list of interests voted on by members, aiming to be locally based and outward looking.

 Presentations take place monthly at the General Meeting.